Before I share the best bookkeeping software I have compiled for you, do you have a list of requirements on hand?

 Interestingly, ZipBooks generates color-coded reports to improve readability.
 You’ll see payments highlighted in red and receipts in green.

-The software supports major payment methods and allows third-party integration with popular apps such as slack.
-It also permits you to market your services through your public profile—a very useful feature.
+The software supports major payment methods and allows third-party integration with popular apps such as Slack.
+It also lets you to market your services through your public profile—a very useful feature.

 To summarize, ZipBooks is decent accounting software for startups and small businesses.